Learn to Hunt

 The National Groundwater Association (NGWA) Information Series fact sheets are a great source if information too.
 The NGWA is an organization is comprised of professional members from Water Well Contractors, Water Treatment Contractors, Professional Engineers, Professional Geologist and Hydro-geologist, and Scientific Professionals.
 Their library of consumer information fact sheets will help you learn more about the groundwater and the sub-systems that make-up a water supply system.
 The fact sheets can be downloaded in Adobe Acrobat (PDF) format and printed from the following website.

-NOTICE - Public Hearing set for renewal of General Permit #6 - Well Construction and Well Service Discharge
+Update on the proposed rulemaking for renewal of General Permit #6 - Well Construction and Well Service Discharge.

 Download the proposed General Permit #6